vanderbran/fall25_dev_intro/README.md

 ![Screenshot of the summary and description tab in Github Desktop](img/commit.png)

 5. Just like comments in code, ***please*** write good commit messages.
 I saw a capstone group who's commits were "fixed" and "update".

+6. Finally, push the changes!
+If you've attached the repository to your Github account, you'll see it added onto your profile!

+- Note: Github and Git are two different things.
+Git is the software used for version control, while Github is software as a service (SaaS).
+Depending on how you use Github (deployment/hosting), it may be closer to infrastructure as a service (SaaS), or Platform as a service (PaaS).